 - American Capital in the sales of American Driveline Systems, Inc., Specialty Brands of America, Inc. and eLynx.

-- American Securities Capital Partners in its acquisitions of Chromaflo Technologies Corporation, Henry Company LLC, Ulterra Drilling Technologies, L.P., NAPA Management Services Corporation, Royal Adhesives and Sealants, LLC, Emerald Performance Materials and subsequently in Emerald’s sale of its Specialties and Polymer Additives and Nitriles business lines to DyStar LP and subsidiary Emerald Kalama Chemical’s acquisition of Innospec Widnes Limited, Grede Holdings LLC, Metaldyne, SpecialtyCare and Tekni-Plex, in the reorganization and IPO of Metaldyne Performance Group and subsequent $3.3 billion sale to American Axle & Manufacturing Holdings, Inc., and in the recapitalization of Aspen Dental Management Inc.
+- American Securities in its $2.5 billion take-private acquisition of Air Methods Corporation; in its acquisitions of Chromaflo Technologies Corporation, Henry Company LLC, Ulterra Drilling Technologies, L.P., NAPA Management Services Corporation, Royal Adhesives and Sealants, LLC, Emerald Performance Materials, Grede Holdings LLC, Metaldyne, SpecialtyCare and Tekni-Plex; in the reorganization and IPO of Metaldyne Performance Group and subsequent $3.3 billion sale to American Axle & Manufacturing Holdings, Inc.; in the recapitalization of Aspen Dental Management Inc.; and in Emerald’s sale of its Specialties and Polymer Additives and Nitriles business lines to DyStar LP and subsidiary Emerald Kalama Chemical’s acquisition of Innospec Widnes Limited.

 - Avista Capital Partners in its acquisitions of Trimb Healthcare AB, INC Research and Acino.